Gregofi/camel/Caby/README.md

 0x00 | name - 4 bytes index to constant pool | parameters count - 1 byte | number of locals slots - 2b
      | code length (in instructions) - 4b | (code - ???b | location begin - 8b | location end - 8b) ... |
 ```
 The code is an array of instruction opcodes (one byte) and its location in the source file (4 bytes).
+Functions themselves are invisible to the VM even when in constant pool.
+To call them you need to define them in main.
+Push them onto stack and then use SetVal instruction.
 - Class
 ```
 0x02 | name - 4 byte index to constant pool | methods count - 2 bytes | Function* ...